 1 800 968 9355

-injury network CIIN.NET for additional information on chemical injuries and
+injury network CIIN.ORG for additional information on chemical injuries and

 groups serving people who have been injured by chemicals or working

 Call 1 800 968 9355 for personal attention and leave phone number for return calls if we are taken up with another client.

 A real person-Daliya Robson will return the call .

 projects such as carpeting, glue, paints, roofing materials, pressed

 * Office and classroom equipment and materials: solvent-based

 markers, printer, copy machines, craft and laboratory supplies.

 * Inadequate fresh air intake and ventilation.